liang-junkai/Relic-bbs-fault-injection/README.md

 Before our report, RSA implementation in the WolfSSL library and the OpenSSL library have been reported to be vulnerable to Rowhammer-based fault attacks.
 For the WolfSSL library, its vulnerability is tracked via [CVE-2019-19962](https://nvd.nist.gov/vuln/detail/CVE-2019-19962).
 For the OpenSSL library, its RSA vulnerability is tracked by a [commit]( https://github.com/openssl/openssl/pull/7225/commits/02534c1ee3e84a1d6c59a887a67bd5ee81bcf6cf).
 Clearly, we target a different cryptographic algorithm, i.e., bbs signature.

 ## Theoretical Analysis
 We presented theoretical analysis of how this fault injection attack towards bbs signature works in attachment theoretical.pdf.
-For more details, read the pdf.
+For more details, please read the pdf.

 ## Experiment Evaluation
 The experiment result and code of this fault injection attack via Rowhammer can be found in attachment experiment.pdf.
-For more details, read the pdf.
+For more details, please read the pdf.

 ## Support
 Feel free to submit Github issues, pull requests, or contact the following maintainers.